-This may seem like a surprising choice, given that infrastructure here is still relatively basic.
+This may seem like a surprising choice as one of the top city breaks in Europe, given that infrastructure here is still relatively basic.
 However, there are several new luxury apartments like Black Pearl, a practical choice if travelling with a family.
 These days, luxury is all about the experiences anyway and there are many interesting attractions to see during your city break.
 For a delicious lunch in stylish surroundings, Grillmarkaðurinn, meaning Grillmarket, is hard to beat.
 This Sun Voyager statue may look a lot like a Viking ship but apparently it isn’t!

 If you have limited time and want to avoid the crowds, the best way to see Rome’s main attractions is by enjoying a private tour that allows you to skip the queues.
 Whether for St Peter’s and the Vatican or the Colosseum, it’s a huge time saver, and in the case of the latter you’ll get to walk where the gladiators once did.
 Rome is just as interesting for its hidden gems, however – like the Orange Garden or the Villa Medici which both have fantastic views over the eternal city.

-The capital of Andalusia in Spain is a real gem, with Moorish architecture and permanently good weather.
+The capital of Andalusia in Spain is one of our favourite city breaks in Europe, with Moorish architecture and permanently good weather.
 You shouldn’t miss the Real Alcázar, Seville’s Royal Palace, or the Cathedral which are both UNESCO World Heritage sites.
 For a breath of fresh air, have a wander around Maria Luisa Park and Plaza de España, the site of Expo 29.
 If you’re looking for a luxury hotel with lots of character, Las Casas de la Judeira is a good choice.
 It’s actually 27 townhouses, connected by peaceful courtyards.
 For dinner, Taberna del Alabardero is located in a 19th century palace and easy to reach from the centre.

 This noble city is awash with palaces, a reminder of its aristocratic past.
 The Winter Palace, formerly the residence of the Russian monarchs, is one of the most famous.
 If you have time, make sure to also visit both The Alexander Palace and Catherine Palace, a 30 minute train ride from the centre.
 Just remember to wrap up warm if travelling in Wintertime, when temperatures can reach minus 6 degrees.